jonmason/meta-arm/meta-arm-autonomy/README.md

 * [xen-devicetree](documentation/xen-devicetree.md): this is a recipe to modify a device tree blob to add information required to boot xen and a Dom0 linux.

+* [xenguest-mkimage](documentation/xenguest-mkimage.md): this is a tool to create and modify images to be used as Xen guests.

 Contributing
 ------------
 This project has not put in place a process for contributions currently.
 If you